fritzo/puddle/doc/contributing.md

     - [x] Server talks to a Pomagma engine
 - User Action Logging
     - [x] Client logs user action to server
-    - [ ] Server aggregates and stores user action logs
+    - [x] Server aggregates and stores user action logs
     - [ ] Server broadcasts user position to other users
-    - [ ] Server persists corpus to database, not a file (still dumped to git)
     - [ ] Server can replay actions to a test client
     - [ ] Client can generate random action stream for testing
 - Single-User Multi-Device support